altinokdarici/exportify/README.md

 - **`evaluate`**: Scans all source files within the CWD tree (ignoring node_modules, dist, etc.)
 - **`fix`**: Only updates package.json files for packages that exist within the CWD tree
 - This ensures that scanning usage in one repository doesn't accidentally modify packages in another repository

+## Performance
+Exportmapify is optimized for large monorepos with efficient parallel processing and smart file filtering.